Happiness (1998 film): Plot

 Finally, the sisters' parents, Mona and Lenny, are separating after 40 years of marriage, but will not get divorced.
 Lenny is bored with his marriage, but does not want to start another relationship; he simply "wants to be alone."
 As Mona copes with being single during her twilight years, Lenny tries to rekindle his enthusiasm for life by having an affair with a neighbor.
 It is no use, however, as Lenny eventually finds that he has become incapable of feeling.
-The only person who attains happiness is Billy, who finally achieves an orgasm for the first time.
+And finally Billy, Trish and Bill's son, achieves an orgasm for the first time.
 He proudly declares this to his family, who respond with confusion.